 The Manager will pay your dealer a trailing commission at the end of each quarter of a calendar year for the ongoing advice and service you receive from your dealer relating to the Series A shares of the Funds.
-No trailing commissions will be paid on shares issued after April 15, 2017 in connection with tax-free rollover transactions involving limited partnerships whose securities have been qualified by a prospectus.
+Since April 15, 2017 no trailing commissions are paid on shares issued in connection with tax-free rollover transactions involving limited partnerships whose securities have been qualified by a prospectus.
 For shares issued pursuant to tax-free rollovers prior to April 15, 2017 or in connection with tax-free rollovers involving limited partnerships whose securities were not qualified by a prospectus, trailing commissions at the rate applicable to shares purchased under the initial sales charge option are paid to the dealer of record for the original limited partnership units.